selfrefactor/rambda/scripts/populate-readme-data/assets/INTRO_END.md

 - Ramda's **clamp** work with strings, while Rambda's method work only with numbers.

+- Typescript definitions between `rambda` and `@types/ramda` may vary.
+List of all differences will be added soon.

 > If you need more **Ramda** methods in **Rambda**, you may either submit a `PR` or check the extended version of **Rambda** - [Rambdax](https://github.com/selfrefactor/rambdax).
 In case of the former, you may want to consult with [Rambda contribution guidelines.](CONTRIBUTING.md)